Fer-Jg/TownyAdvanced-Spanish/Sponsor-Perks.md

 Camps are protected from Build/Destroy/Switch/Itemuse.
 Camp owners can allow their friendlist to interact based on the owners perm line.

-Explosion and Burning actions are always protected.
+PVP, Explosion and Burning actions are optionally protected (via the config.)

 Chunk Notifications are shown when players enter and exit Camps.